tudelft3d/val3dity/README.md

     $ cmake .. -DLIBRARY=true

-There is a simple example of how to use it in `./demo_lib`, to compile:
+There is a simple example of how to use it in `./demo_lib` with instructions to compile it.

-    $ cmake .. -DLIBRARY=true

 ## Unit tests